jonnonz1/nz-statute-book/acts/public/2025/overseas-investment-build-to-rent-and-similar-rental-developments-amendment-act-2025.md

 This Act is the Overseas Investment (Build-to-rent and Similar Rental Developments) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 25 February 2025.

 ### 3 Principal Act
 This Act amends the Overseas Investment Act 2005.